When someone dies abroad

-If the deceased's funeral costs are covered by travel insurance, contact the insurance company promptly.
+If the deceased's funeral costs are covered by travel insurance, you should contact the insurance company as soon as possible.
 They'll be able to contact the funeral directors for you and make the necessary arrangements.

-If the deceased's funeral costs are not covered by insurance, you'll be expected to pay all the costs including hospital bills and repatriation (bringing home) of the body and possessions.
+If the deceased's funeral costs are not covered by insurance, you'll be expected to pay all the costs including hospital bills and repatriation (bringing home) of the body and belongings.

 Arranging the funeral

-You'll need to take an authenticated translation of the death certificate to the register office in the area you intend to hold the funeral.
+You'll need to take an authenticated translation of the death certificate to the register office in the area where you plan to hold the funeral.
 The register will then issue a 'certificate of no liability to register'.
-This certificate is usually given to the funeral director to enable the funeral to go ahead.
+This certificate is usually given to the funeral director to allow the funeral to go ahead.
 The certificate is not required if a coroner has issued a Certificate for Cremation or an Order for Burial.

 For more information contact the Coroners Service for Northern Ireland on:

 You can arrange for the burial or cremation in the country the person where died.
 The British Consulate can give you advice about this.

 If the deceased has been killed in a disaster abroad, ask the Foreign and Commonwealth Office for help.
 Its staff will provide support and advice.
 The main phone number is: